celestiaorg/orchestrator-relayer/e2e/README.md

 ### hanging docker containers after a sudden network stop

-If the tests were stopped unexpectedly, for example, sending a `SIGINT`, ie, `ctrl+c`, the resources will not be releases correctly (might be fixed in the future).
+If the tests were stopped unexpectedly, for example, sending a `SIGINT`, ie, `ctrl+c`, the resources will not be released correctly (might be fixed in the future).
 This will result in seeing similar logs to the following :

 ```text
 ERROR: for core0  Cannot create container for service core0: Conflict.
 The container name "/core0" is already in use by container "4bdaf40e2cd26bf549738ea95f53ba49cb5407c3d892b50b5a75e72e08e